Skip to Main Content

 Myth and ritual into drama, 1000 BCE–1700 CE.
 Development of secular drama from sacred and ritual beginnings.
 Required of all majors.
 Pre: 311 (Alt. years)

 Pluralism in modern theatre, 1900–present.
 Reactions to realism and current international theatre forms, develops written communication skills.
-Required of all majors.
-Pre: 411.
+Pre: 311 (or concurrent).
 (Alt. years)

 THEA 413 (Alpha) Approaches to Dramatic Texts (3)